Opened in the summer of 1985, the LSU Natatorium has served as the exclusive home of the swimming and diving teams for the past 36 seasons.

-The programs added new graphics and signage throughout the venue in the fall 2011 and upgraded the scoring system in the fall 2008, unveiling a pair of state-of-the-art videoboards.
+The programs added new graphics and signage throughout the venue in the fall of 2011 and upgraded the scoring system in the fall of 2008, unveiling a pair of state-of-the-art videoboards.
 Refurbished locker rooms were also completed in September 1998.
 The spacious locker rooms feature separate varsity lockers, both for men and women, and include public showers and locker areas.

-The facility has played host to several national competitions, including the 1985 National Sports Festival, the 1986 Men’s Southeastern Conference Championships, the 1987 NCAA Diving Regional and the U.S. Diving National Championships in the spring 1987.
+The facility has played host to several national competitions, including the 1985 National Sports Festival, the 1986 Men’s Southeastern Conference Championships, the 1987 NCAA Diving Regional, and the U.S. Diving National Championships in the spring of 1987.
 The Natatorium was also the host facility during the 1999 NCAA Regional Diving Championships.

 The LSU Natatorium Diving Well

 During the 2020-21 season, two current divers qualified for the 2020 Tokyo Olympics in Japan.
 Juan Celaya-Hernandez represented his native country Mexico, while Anne Tuxen represented Norway as the first female diver since the 1988 Seoul Olympics.

 In the midst of the postseason, Celaya-Hernandez collected two additional All-America honors after earning the bronze on the one-meter and three-meter springboard.
 He also earned an honorable mention on the platform diving event due to his fifth-place performance.

 LSU returns Celaya-Hernandez and Tuxen to the 2021-22 squad along with fellow Olympian Brooks Curry to provide contributions to the leadership-laden team.
 The Tigers had their highest finish in the NCAA Championships since 2003, placing 18th in the country.